Sunday, March 26, 2023

 This delusional partisan says most Irish journalists are "sycophantic, bootlicking, propagandist[s] for the crony class."
 In his dystopia, the Irish Government operates like Mexican drug cartels and the Italian Mafia.

-Cosgrave has copied the tactics of the far-right.
+Eaten bread was soon forgotten by Cosgrave and he has copied the tactics of both the far-right and Trump.

 The demonisation of groups is the tactic of the authoritarian and if one person behaves badly, they are all tarred with the same brush.
 If the pattern in the US follows, public officials will be exposed to violence.
 Dr Anthony Fauci, America's recent top medical expert on the coronavirus pandemic, had to get police protection.